BadSNN: Backdoor Attacks on Spiking Neural Networks via Adversarial Spiking Neuron: Experiments

 \subsubsection{Perturbation magnitude analysis}

-We analyze the $ASR_o$ of CIFAR-10 on the spiking ResNet-19 model for various perturbation magnitudes generated by $\mathcal{T_o}$ presented in Figure \ref{fig:magnitude}.
+We analyze the $ASR_o$ of CIFAR-10 on the spiking ResNet-19 model for various perturbation magnitudes generated by $\mathcal{T}_o$ presented in Figure \ref{fig:magnitude}.
 We also report the L2 norm between the clean and triggered images with perturbation.
-It can be seen that a sharp increase in $ASR_o$, reaching 99\% with a perturbation magnitude of only 2.0.
-However, as the perturbation magnitude continues up, the L2 norm also grows approximately linearly leading to rising sample distortion.
-The clean image, the triggered image obtained by adding perturbations from $\mathcal{T_o}$, and the normalized trigger perturbation are illustrated in Figure \ref{fig:trigger}.
+We observe a sharp increase in $ASR_o$, reaching 99\% with a perturbation magnitude of only 2.0.
+However, as the perturbation magnitude continues to increase, the L2 norm also grows approximately linearly leading to rising sample distortion.
+The clean image, the triggered image obtained by adding perturbations from $\mathcal{T}_o$, and the normalized trigger perturbation are illustrated in Figure \ref{fig:trigger}.

+\textbf{Takeaway 5.} The optimized trigger achieves near-perfect ASR at moderate perturbation magnitudes ($2.0$), beyond which distortion increases with larger perturbation that are largely unnecessary and counterproductive.